-3 Credits (3 Lecture 0 Lab 0 Shop)

-3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
+(3 Hrs.
+Lecture) 15 wks.

-This course introduces various aspects

-of game design to students planning to

-work as part of management, production,

-and/or design teams.
-Various platforms,

-genres, objectives, rule dynamics, and

-quality will be explored.
-Emphasis will

-be placed on the elements of production

-including, conception, interface,

-storyboarding, character development, level of design, and soundtrack.

-Prerequisite: ESP 100 -Introduction to Esports Management and matriculated in the Esports program.
+This course introduces various aspects of game design to students planning to work as part of management, production, and/ or design teams.
+Various platforms, genres, objectives, rule dynamics, and quality will be explored.
+Emphasis will be placed on the elements of production including, conception, interface, storyboarding, character development, level of design, and soundtrack.
+Prerequisite: ESP 100 and degree-seeking in the Esports program.